 In short, the world has come onto the track of globalization and democratization of international relations.
 In this process, America’s dominant position should have been continuously deconstructed, but some unexpected events have given it a chance to re-rally the alliance and re-build its hegemony, but that has also given countries like Japan and Germany a chance to seek a “normal status” or strategic independence.
 It’s hard to say whether, after this round of gaming, the US will re-emerge as the world’s only superpower or continue to go down the hill, but the possibility for Japan and Germany to have more strategic independence will send new structural shocks across the international landscape and the post-WWII order, including within the Western bloc.
 That may either lead to new chaos or even warfare or offer a new opportunity for human society to go further toward multi-polarity.

 (The author is a professor at the Center for American Studies, Fudan University)

-Editor's note: This article is originally published on huanqiu.com, and is translated from Chinese into English and edited by the China Military Online.
-The information, ideas or opinions appearing in this article do not necessarily reflect the views of eng.chinamil.com.cn.
+Editor’s note: Originally published on huanqiu.com, this article is translated from Chinese into English and edited by the China Military Online.
+The information and opinions in this article do not necessarily reflect the views of eng.chinamil.com.cn.